Pliron – Pliron IR (MLIR-like)#

 nvvm.read_ptx_sreg_tid_x, nvvm.shfl_sync

-Without an extensible IR, we would have to either jam Rust enums into LLVM IR (losing semantic information) or build three separate IR frameworks (losing our sanity).
+Without an extensible IR, we would have to either jam Rust enums into LLVM IR (losing semantic information) or build separate IR frameworks for each level of the pipeline.
 MLIR lets us define all three as dialects in a single system and lower between them with well-typed passes.

 Enter pliron#

 Pliron is an MLIR-inspired extensible compiler IR framework written in pure Rust.
-It follows the same conceptual model – operations, regions, basic blocks, types, attributes, dialects, passes – but trades C++ and TableGen for cargo build and standard Rust tooling.
+It follows the same conceptual model – operations, regions, basic blocks, types, attributes, dialects, passes – while fitting naturally into a Rust-native compiler stack.

 Aspect